Editorial Exodus: When The Pen Is No Longer Mightier Than The Business Model

 The Road Ahead: Rapid growth or Extinction in Publishing?

-This mass resignation may announce a turning point in scientific publishing.
-With profit increasingly prioritized over passion, what's next for publishing hangs in the balance.
-For researchers from New York to Los Angeles, the road forward may demand equalizing business development with integrity.
+This mass resignation may herald a turning point in scientific publishing.
+With profit increasingly prioritized over passion, the of publishing hangs in the balance.
+For researchers from New York to Los Angeles, the road forward may demand balancing innovation with integrity.

 Whether this act of defiance will ignite a revolution or dissolve into academia’s ether remains to be seen.
 Meanwhile, we toast to these editors, who chose the uphill battle of principle over the easy comfort of conformity.